 There is always a worm in joy

 While I love my costume, the difficulty of wearing it is worth mentioning, as there’s something uncomfortable in every cosplay.
-Since this corset can’t be pulled as tightly as a smooth one, thanks to the two layers of decor rubber literally turning into armor, it’s worth adjusting several times in the first half-hour.
-The movement will be a little cumbersome in it, and sitting down is downright cruel because if you work with a little drooping piece at the bottom, they will unfortunately bend.
+Since this corset can’t be pulled as tightly as a smooth one, thanks to the two layers of decor rubber turning into armor, it’s worth adjusting several times in the first half-hour.
+The movement will be a little cumbersome in it, and sitting down is downright cruel because if you work with a little drooping piece at the bottom, it will unfortunately bend.

 Elsa and Frozen has rightly become one of the best-known modern Disney movies, and if you want to bring a little variety to the cast, make one of the versions listed earlier, one or two minor changes to the making process described here, and you can have your unique design. – it’s worth cutting in!